JoseDanielMartinez/reading-notes102d45/Read01_LearningMarkdown_pg2.md

 15. Disabling Markdown rendering
 - When viewing a Markdown file, you can click at the top of the file to disable Markdown rendering and view the file's source instead

+# Summary

+Markdown is a way of speaking to your computer to get it to do things a specific way.
+If the language dialect analogy holds true, think of it as a way of speaking to your work team when you need them to get things done.
+You'll obviously tailor how you speak to get specific tasks completed.
+I did this for years in the Army.
+The same holds true for Markdown.